vladstudio/web2llm/README.md

 ## How it Works

 The script processes each starting URL.
 It fetches pages, attempts to extract the main content (using Readability by default, or a provided CSS selector), and converts it to Markdown (including GFM tables).
 It follows links based on the chosen `crawl-mode`, respecting the `limit` and `exclude` patterns.
 Visited URLs (ignoring `#fragments`) are tracked per crawl sequence to avoid duplicates.
-Finally, all collected Markdown is merged into the output file with YAML frontmatter containing a `rerun_command`.
+Finally, all collected Markdown is merged into the output file.

 ## Credits